kean/Nuke/Demo/README.md

 ## Diagnostics

-Launch the app with the `NUKE_DIAGNOSTICS` environment variable set – it is in the scheme, unticked, under Run › Arguments › Environment Variables – and every image task logs where its time went to Console, under the `com.github.kean.NukeDemo` subsystem:
+Launch the app with the `NUKE_DIAGNOSTICS_ENABLED` environment variable set – it is in the scheme, unticked, under Run › Arguments › Environment Variables – and every image task logs where its time went to Console, under the `com.github.kean.NukeDemo` subsystem: